 GFDRR's comparative advantage lies in its ability to drive systemic and long-term disaster and climate resilience by combining its financial, technical, and policy support, with the World Bank's resources, influence, and global reach.
-GFDRR's expertise extends to issues such as resilient infrastructure, nature-based solutions, disaster risk analytics, early warning systems and disaster risk financing among others, providing technical guidance to World Bank project teams on international best practices.
-By aligning the goals of the Sendai Framework for Action, the Paris Agreement, and the SDGs with the operational reach of the World Bank, GFDRR enables the translation of global ambition into country-level action.
+GFDRR's expertise extends to issues such as resilient infrastructure, nature-based solutions, disaster risk analytics, emergency preparedness and response, early warning systems and disaster risk financing among others, providing technical guidance to World Bank project teams on best international practices.
+By aligning the goals of the SFDRR, the Paris Agreement, and the SDGs with the operational reach of the World Bank, GFDRR enables the translation of global ambition into country-level action.